eprev/eprev.org/_posts/2014-01-19-chrome-tab-tooltips.md

 layout: post
 tags:
   - ux
-excerpt: Chrome adds a ‘volume’ icon to browser tabs that are playing audio in the background.
+description: Chrome adds a ‘volume’ icon to browser tabs that are playing audio in the background.
 And that’s not all.
 share-image: chrome-volume.png
 ---